 We build systems that need to know things, and understanding how these models actually store and retrieve that knowledge is the only way to design architectures that do not collapse under their own weight, though I concede that trivial applications can often survive poor architectural choices for a short time.

-To understand why artificial intelligence storage is important you first need to undersatnd to constraints of the context window.
+To understand why artificial intelligence storage is important you first need to understand the constraints of the context window.
 The context window is the strict limit on the amount of text (context) a model can process at any given moment, acting as a short-term buffer where we place instructions, retrieved documents, and conversation history.
 Everything within this window influences the immediate response of the model, while everything outside of it is entirely invisible.

 Navigating the constraints of the context window dictates every architectural decision we make regarding artificial intelligence.
 When we fail to respect this boundary, we overwhelm the model with noise and degrade the quality of its output.